View our most recent fact sheet: EPA Promises More Water Quality Enforcement in PA

-Stormwater runoff from rainwater or melting snow transports pollutants into storm systems and ultimately into our local waterways.
-Roads, parking lots, driveways, and rooftops prevent groundwater absorption, increasing the volume of runoff.
-Because that runoff is not cleaned or filtered before it reaches those waterways, it is imperative we take small steps toward protecting our communities.
+Stormwater runoff from rainwater or melting snow transports pollutants into the stormwater system and ultimately into our local streams.
+Roads, parking lots, driveways, and rooftops prevent water from soaking into the ground.
+Instead, a large amount of stormwater goes directly into our streams.
+Because this stormwater runoff is not cleaned or filtered, many of our streams are polluted.

 Feel free to use the fact sheet and any other materials on this page in any communication or educational outreach to local residents and business owners.

 You cannot protect the environment unless you empower people, you inform them, and you help them understand that these resources are their own, that they must protect them.

 ~Professor Wangari Maathai

 If you have other ideas you’d like to see us address in our MS4 educational tools, please contact us!